 Aluminium profiles’ usefulness across a variety of industries has led them to be found in a huge variety of products.
 They also play an essential role in industries such as aerospace, electronics and engineering.

 The aluminium extrusion process brings with it a wealth of advantages.
 Perhaps the main advantage is that because certain shapes are extremely common, extrusion requires fewer bespoke tools than alternative manufacturing methods and therefore, comes at an extremely attractive price.

-As it is one of the most cost-effective methods of achieving a range of shapes and sizes, aluminium extrusion is ideal for shorter projects such as trials and prototypes, offering companies the opportunity to test complex product designs affordably.
+As one of the most cost-effective methods of achieving a range of shapes and sizes, aluminium extrusion is ideal for trials and prototypes.
+This offers companies the opportunity to test complex product designs affordably.

 If you still have any questions about our extrusions process, why not get in contact with us today via our contact page?
 We’d be happy to offer you help, advice and a price estimate for any extrusions before supplying.
-We can also offer a stock holding service whereby we hold your bespoke extrusions in our warehouse for delivery within 2-3 days of call off.
+We can also offer a stock holding service.
+We can hold your bespoke extrusions in our warehouse for delivery within 2-3 days of call off.